Jason-Duffy/AVRly/docs/getting-started/README.md

 I like [these][Small_Breadboard_URL] ones with the power supply module for small test projects, and [these][Large_Breadboard_URL] ones for larger, more complex projects.
 For anything beyond that, I would design a development PCB with lots of connection and expansion flexibility.

 ## Jumpers/Dupont cables
-A set of [breadboard jumper cables][Breadboard_Jumpers_URL] is handy to keep your close wiring neat and tidy, then a set of various lengths and connection types of [dupont cables] is useful to connect to other peripherals.
+A set of [breadboard jumper cables][Breadboard_Jumpers_URL] is handy to keep your close wiring neat and tidy, then a set of various lengths and connection types of [dupont cables][Dupont_Cables_URL] is useful to connect to other peripherals.

-## An assortment components
+## An assortment of components
+A kit like [this one][Components_Kit_URL] is a frugal way to source many of the components and accessories needed.
+You will certainly need a selection of resistors, capacitors, LEDs etc.

+## A multimeter
+A multimeter like [this one][Multimeter_URL] will help with debugging when hardware is involved.
+An [oscilloscope][Oscilloscope_URL] gives an extra dimension of insight into your circuits and applications, but they are an expensive piece of kit so a little out of reach for beginners.